MatthiasKainer/draft-article/README.md

 ```

-As you can see, the `keyContains` function is curried by us, which makes it more explicit how this works - the thing piped in is the last argument, and the `by` before that.
+As you can see, the `keyContains` function is curried by us, which makes it more explicit how this works - the thing piped in is the last argument, and the `subString` before that.
 There is another thing that you haven't seen, `>>`.
 This operator allows us to create higher-order functions on the spot.
 So `Seq.filter` calls a function that calls `keyToUpper` first, and then `keyContains`.
 Let's run the code and see if it works.

 ```bash
 ❯ dotnet fsi pipes.fsx